-The maximum carry on size for most US airlines is 22 x 14 x 9”, which translates to about 45L.
-If your bag is larger than that, even by a little, it technically doesn’t qualify as a carry on and the airline could make you check it for a fee.
+The maximum carry on size for most US airlines is the following dimensions: 22 x 14 x 9”, which translates to about 45L.
+If your bag is larger than that, even by a little, it technically doesn’t qualify as a carry on.
+The airline could make you check it for a fee.

-Consider your packing style, too: are you a “pack just enough” person or a “pack extra just in case” person?
-If you’re the latter, a 45L carry on might be your best option.
+Consider your packing style, too.
+Are you a “pack just enough” person or a “pack extra just in case” person?
+If you’re the latter, a 45L carry on might be the best carry on for you.
 That way, you’ll have ample space for extra outfits or another pair of shoes.